-Making an Idaho Healthcare Power of Attorney
+What is an Idaho Medical Power of Attorney?

 The individual giving control is called the "principal," while the person or entity gaining powers is known as the "agent."
 Designed for residents of Idaho, this Power of Attorney for health care can be used in Ada County, Canyon County, Kootenai County, and in all other parts of the state.
 All Idaho Healthcare PoA forms from Rocket Lawyer can be edited for your specific scenario.
 Creating this essential document provides confirmation to healthcare facilities and other parties that your selected agent is legally allowed to act in your interest.

 When to use an Idaho Medical Power of Attorney:

 - You have someone you trust completely to make medical decisions if you can't, and want to make it legal.